Maui green sea turtle swimming in the ocean

 • Water Shoes: Sharp rocks and hot sand can be unpleasant; water shoes protect your feet in and out of the water.

-• Dry Bag: Keep your belongings safe and dry during water activities with a dry bag.
+• Dry Bag: Keep your belongings safe and dry during water activities.

 Comfort and Safety Gear: